-PCIe cycles generated by external PCIe\ masters will be positively decoded unless they fall in the PCI-PCI bridge memory forwarding ranges (those addresses are reserved for PCI peer-to-peer traffic).
+PCIe cycles generated by external PCIe masters will be positively decoded unless they fall in the PCI-PCI bridge memory forwarding ranges (those addresses are reserved for PCI peer-to-peer traffic).
 If the cycle is not in the internal LAN controller's range, it will be forwarded up to DMI.
 Software must not attempt locks to the PCH's memory-mapped I/O ranges.

-Total ports are different for the different SKUs.
+The total number of ports are different for the different SKUs.